brettneese/express-lambda-claudia-docker-starter/README.md

-# Lambda-Docker-Express-Claudia Starter
+# express-lambda-claudia-docker-starter

 This provides a starter repo to build and deploy Lambda-based services using Nodejs (Express), Docker, and Claudia to manage consistency across development and run environments.
+You can build services with native dependencies, run them on your machine using a local server, and deploy them while all wrapped up in the same Docker image AWS uses to run Lambda.